This article is part of our Customer Experience Hub — a collection of articles that explore the architecture, practices, and mindset behind great CX.

 Complaints are easy.
 Anyone can complain.

-But identifying the good in what you see – and taking the time and effort to salute that – is important.
+But identifying the good in what you see — and taking the time and effort to salute that is so cool.
 That’s how you celebrate what’s going well in your organization too.

-In the last month did you visit an art gallery, read a non-work related book or attend a concert?
+Did you recently visit an art gallery, read a non-work related book, or attend a concert?

 If so that’s cool.